-- Any graduate courses considered for transfer must have grades of B or higher. - Courses must have been completed in a degree that is less than five years old or as an individual course within the past five years. - A maximum of 6 graduate credits may be transferred from previous study at another AACSB International-accredited university to satisfy credits beyond the fundamental courses. - The M.S. in Accounting and Business Advisory Services program director must approve course content.
+- A maximum of 6 graduate credits may be transferred from previous study at another AACSB International-accredited university to satisfy credits beyond the fundamental courses. - The director graduate programs must approve course content

 VISITING STUDENTS

 A student who has matriculated into a graduate or professional studies program at another regionally recognized university and is in good standing may be accepted for course enrollment on a space-available basis.
 Visitors from other universities must file an application as a visiting student.
 A letter of introduction from the student's program director citing the foregoing conditions is required in lieu of meeting other GMAT or transcript requirements.
 This letter should state which courses are being approved by the student's home institution.